-Claim 2.8.3 (testing $\Pi$ and spot-freeness): Let the $C_v$ and G' = (V', E') be as above, and let G'' = (V', E'') be a 2-colored graph such that $E'' = \bigcup{u \neq v} (C_v \times C_u)$ and an edge of E'' is colored 1 if the edge is in E' (and colored 2 otherwise).
-Let S consists of the set of all 2-colored h-cliques that contain a subgraph colored 1 that is isomorphic to H. Then, the distance of G' to the set of graphs that contain no copy of H = ([h], F) that intersects h different $C_v$ 's equals the distance of 2-colored G'' from being S-free.
+Claim 2.8.3 (testing H-freeness and spot-freeness): Let the $C_v$ and G' = (V', E') be as above, and let G'' = (V', E'') be a 2-colored graph such that $E'' = \bigcup{u \neq v} (C_v \times C_u)$ and an edge of E'' is colored 1 if the edge is in E' (and colored 2 otherwise).
+Let S consists of the set of all 2-colored h-cliques that contain a subgraph colored 1 that is isomorphic to H. Then, the distance of G' to the set of graphs that contain no copy of G' to the set of 2-colored G'' from being G' free, where both distances refer to the uniform distribution on G' (equiv., to the fraction of vertex pairs that should be modified).

-Claim 2.8.3 follows by observing that a set of h vertices in G' contains a copy of H that intersects h different $C_v$ 's if and only if this set of vertices in G'' contains a spot that belongs to S. Observing that the proof of Claim 2.8.1 actually reduces testing testing H-freeness under distribution $\mathcal{D}$ to the testing problem regarding copies of H that intersect h of the $C_v$ 's, we reduce the testing H-freeness under $\mathcal{D}$ to testing spot-freeness.
-As for testing spot-freeness (under the uniform distribution $\mathcal{U} = \mathcal{U}(V')$ ), we show that the ideas used to test subgraph freeness (under $\mathcal{U}$ ) extend and suffice.
+Claim 2.8.3 follows by observing that a set of h vertices in G' contains a copy of H that intersects h different $C_v$ 's if and only if this set of vertices in G'' contains a spot that belongs to S. Observing that the proof of Claim 2.8.1 actually reduces testing testing H-freeness under distribution D to the testing problem regarding copies of H that intersect h of the $C_v$ 's, we reduce the testing H-freeness under D to testing spot-freeness.
+Turning to the problem of testing spot-freeness (under the uniform distribution U = U(V')), we show that the ideas used to test subgraph freeness (under U) extend and suffice.